 Our school may be the only stable, secure and safe element in the lives of children at risk of, or who may have suffered harm.
 Nevertheless, whilst at school, their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours to other children.
-Our school recognises that some children may abuse their peers and any incidents of child-on-child abuse will be managed in the same way as other child protection concerns and will follow the same procedures.
+Our school recognises that some children may abuse their peers and any incidents of child on child abuse will be managed in the same way as other child protection concerns and will follow the same procedures.
 We will seek advice from other agencies as appropriate.

 Child on child abuse can manifest itself in many ways.
 This may include bullying (including cyber bullying), on-line abuse, gender-based abuse, "sexting", sexual violence/sexual harassment, up-skirting or initiation/hazing type violence and rituals.
 We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs (please see Behaviour Policy).
+We do not normalise abuse, and it is not tolerated in our setting.
+Our culture is one of love, respect, faith and courage.